ufs-community/uwtools/docs/sections/user_guide/cli/mode_template.rst

      [2023-12-18T23:27:04]    DEBUG ---------------------------------------------------------------------
      [2023-12-18T23:27:04]    DEBUG Read initial values from values.yaml

-* Non-YAML-formatted files may also be used as values sources.
+* Non-YAML-formatted files may also be used as value sources.
 For example, ``template``

   .. code-block:: jinja